 Current Opinion in Otolaryngology & Head and Neck Surgery was launched in 1993.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The fields of otolaryngology and head and neck surgery are divided into 11 sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Journal's Section Editors for this issue.

-Dr Buckmiller is the director of two multidisciplinary teams, including the Cleft Lip & Palate Team as well as the Vascular Anomalies Team at Arkansas Children's Hospital.
-In 2005, she was awarded the Benjamin & Milton Endowed Chair in Pediatric Facial Plastic & Reconstructive Surgery for her work to better the lives of children with facial deformities.
-She also is dedicated to serving overseas on medical missions several times a year and performs surgeries for both cleft lip & palate as well as hemangiomas and vascular malformations on these trips.
-She is board certified and is an active member of the American Academy of Otolaryngology, International Society for the Study of Vascular Anomalies, American Cleft Palate Association, and the American Society of Pediatric Otolaryngology.
+Dr Buckmiller directed two multidisciplinary teams, including the Cleft Lip and Palate Team as well as the Vascular Anomalies Team while on faculty at Arkansas Children's Hospital.
+In 2005, she was awarded the Benjamin and Milton Endowed Chair in Pediatric Facial Plastic and Reconstructive Surgery for her work to better the lives of children with facial deformities.
+She also is dedicated to serving overseas on medical missions several times a year and performs surgeries for both cleft lip and palate as well as hemangiomas and vascular malformations on these trips.
+She is board certified and is an active member of the: American Academy of Otolaryngology; International Society for the Study of Vascular Anomalies; American Cleft Palate Association; and the American Society of Pediatric Otolaryngology.
 Dr Buckmiller's research interests are in the areas of vascular anomalies as well as treatment of velopharyngeal insufficiency and primary rhinoplasty for cleft patients.